kasperg3/piProject/README.md

 ## Setup
-Download the latest raspbian lite at: https://www.raspberrypi.org/downloads/raspbian/ Either write the image using etcher(or another tool) or do it in the commandline.(i used etcher)
+Download the latest raspbian lite at: https://www.raspberrypi.org/downloads/raspbian/ (Or use a pre installed ubuntu server image from https://wiki.ubuntu.com/ARM/RaspberryPi).
+Either write the image using etcher(or another tool) or do it in the commandline.(i used etcher)

 ### Network setup